 Challenge examination must be approved by the faculty member and the Academic Dean.
 Only students enrolled in a degree program can challenge an exam.
 The fee for taking challenge exams is 40% of the tuition for the course being challenged will be charged.

 Students are classified by the number of hours completed:

 The College Level Examination Program (CLEP) provides two types of examinations, General Examinations and Subject Examinations, available in a variety of disciplines.
 Standards for satisfactory credit are set by University faculty in each discipline area and may be higher than the ACE recommendations.
 CLEP tests are under constant evaluation and scores are subject to change according to the evaluation period.
-Students can make arrangements to take a CLEP exam at the Learning Assistance Center, Student Engagement Center, room 3120, ph.
-210-829-3870.
+Students can make arrangements to take a CLEP exam at the Administration Building room 216, ph.
+210-829-3876.

 The Core Curriculum is the heart and center of the undergraduate educational experience.
 It is an integrated and sequenced course of study comprising 43 semester hours.
 The content of the Core is based on the traditional concept of liberal arts education which includes the study of rhetoric (writing and speaking effectively), wellness, philosophy, religion, literature, fine arts, mathematics, natural sciences, history, social science, and a second language.

 Admission to the Dean's List is based on achievement during a semester.
 To qualify a student must be enrolled for at least 12 semester hours, have no IP grades, and have a GPA of 3.5 or above.
 ELS or Academic Literacy courses do not count towards qualification.